 From extending the boundaries of wound care practice to setting up new services that improve patient care, health-care professionals and researchers are developing innovative services problems in wound care.
 This award is open to individuals or teams who have demonstrated an innovated, novel approach to an existing challenge in wound care.

-Advances in Skin Integrity
+Innovation in Skin Integrity

 Prevention and early intervention is key to stopping minor problems with skin integrity becoming hard-to-heal wounds, particularly in the elderly.
 This award is open to all those whose research or practice has helped reduce the incidence or enhanced our knowledge problems with skin integrity, such as skin tears